ShehabCE/shehabce.github.io/about.md

 <img src="{{ site.baseurl }}/assets/Shehab.jpg" title="Profile Picture" class="profile">

 Hello!
 My name is **Shehab Abdel-Salam**.
-I'm a Senior Software Engineer with **5+ years** of experience in building new products and tackling challenging business problems.
-Throughout my career, I've had the privilege of working on a variety of projects with unique challenges and learning opportunities, honing not only my technical skills but also my product thinking and leadership skills.
-I also contribute to **open-source** projects occasionally and enjoy **engaging** socially with the tech community.
+I'm a Senior Software Engineer with **5+ years** of experience in building new products and tackling complex business problems.
+Throughout my career, I've had the privilege of working on a variety of projects with unique challenges and learning opportunities, sharpening not only my technical skills but also develop my product thinking and leadership skills.
+You'll find me writing every Friday on my [newsletter][newsletter] about software engineering and career growth.

 I currently work at [Faculty AI][company] as a backend engineer where I'm part of the team building a **Decision Intelligence** product called [Frontier][frontier] 🚀.
 Previously, I worked at **Dell Technologies** for around 2 years, initially working as a backend engineer in the [Live Optics][liveoptics] product development team, and then as a full-stack engineer in the **Data Office** team.